 Make a slip and fall claim

-Have you slipped, tripped, and fell on a footpath or pavement in Australia?
-If so, you may be entitled to make a successful “no win no payment” slip and trip compensation claim.
+Have you slipped, tripped, and fell on a footpath or pavement, shop, restaurant, supermarket or any other public place anywhere in Australia?
+If so, we may be able to to make a successful slip and fall compensation claim.

-Many people are unaware that tripping on a footpath may entitle them to compensation.
-Millner and Knights public injury solicitors can litigate on your behalf to remedy the situation, from a financial standpoint.
+Many people are unaware that tripping and injuring themselves may entitle them to make a claim for compensation.
+If you have had an accident Millner and Knight’s legal team can litigate on your behalf to remedy the situation, from a financial standpoint.

-Some of the most common types of accidents on footpaths our lawyers can assist you with include:
+Some of the most common causes of accidents on footpaths and in public spaces include:

 - Damaged footpaths caused by vehicles or tree roots